Fantastic Adventures: Browne

 When Browne took over at the start of 1950, William Hamling was doing most of the editorial work.
 Browne did not fully take control of the magazine until the end of the year, when Hamling and Palmer both left Ziff-Davis; the quality of the fiction promptly improved at that point, and the first year or two of Browne's tenure are regarded as the high point of Fantastic Adventures run.
-Theodore Sturgeon's novel The Dreaming Jewels appeared in February 1950, and Lester del Rey, William Tenn and Walter M. Miller all published notable material.
+Theodore Sturgeon's novel The Dreaming Jewels appeared in February 1950, and Lester del Rey, William Tenn and Walter M. Miller all published material.
 In April 1950, Mack Reynolds' first story, "Isolationist", appeared in Fantastic Adventures.
 Reynolds became more strongly associated with Astounding Science Fiction than with the Ziff-Davis magazines, but some of the radical political themes of his later work are evident in "Isolationist".
 The story describes helpful alien visitors abandoning Earth to atomic war because of the hostility of the first Earthman they encounter.
 John Jakes also debuted in Fantastic Adventures that year, with "The Dreaming Trees", in November 1950.
+Stories from the post-war era include Theodore Sturgeon's "Largo" and Raymond F. Jones' "The Children's Room".
 Overall the quality was low, but according to sf historian Brian Stableford, "sf writers given carte blanche to write pure fantasy for [Fantastic Adventures] did often produce readable fiction with a distinctive whimsical and ironic flavour".
 Critic John Clute's assessment was that it was inconsistent, "but there were some terrific tales in it.
 Not enough, but some."
-Notable stories from the post-war era include Theodore Sturgeon's "Largo" and Raymond F. Jones' "The Children's Room".

 The artwork was generally of higher quality than the stories; Ashley describes Fantastic Adventures as "one of the best-illustrated magazines around".
 Regular artists included Virgil Finlay, Henry Sharp, Rod Ruth, and Malcolm Smith.
 In Palmer's words, "It has been our experience that covers sell magazines—simply because they attract attention."
 For the first year the cover art, while dramatic, was more likely to show an action scene with a male hero than a damsel in distress, but in August 1940 H.W.
 McCauley's cover showed a glamorous woman in a sparkling dress.
 Similar covers followed with increasing frequency, with readers and editors giving the various heroines the name of "MacGirl".
 Science fiction historian Paul Carter, commenting on the change from action scenes to alluring women on the covers, suggests that "surely the war had something to do with this".
 Science fiction art often included spaceships as phallic symbols; author and critic Brian Aldiss remarked on a Fantastic Adventures cover, from March 1949, that included a submarine as a phallic symbol instead.
 Readers' letters often objected to the attractive women and the implied sexual content, but the stories themselves were quite tame.